mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.

 - Flood alert: Rivers in the Forest of Dean
-- Rising river levels overnight may lead to flooding.
-Flooding is possible on 14 November 2025 .
+- Widespread heavy rainfall throughout today may lead to flooding.
+Flooding is possible on 14th November 2025 and over the weekend.
 Flooding may affect low lying land and roads adjacent to the river from Gloucester to Chepstow.
 Other locations that may be affected include Westbury and Lydney.
-We are closely monitoring the situation .
+We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.
-This message will be updated by 10:00AM on 14 November 2025 or as the situation changes.
+This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.

 - Flood alert: River Wye in Gloucestershire
 - River levels have fallen overnight but are forecast to rise again today, 14 November 2025.
 Flooding is forecast.